 A strict whole-food, plant-based diet doesn’t contain any added oil because oil is considered a fragment of the whole food it is derived from.
 I ingest much less oil than many, but I personally haven’t given it up completely.
 Without a doubt, if anyone in my family had high blood pressure or any signs of heart disease, diabetes, or cancer I would stop using even small amounts of oil for salads and cooking.
 This

 cookbook blog contains a mixture of no-oil and low-oil recipes.
 If you’re going to consume oil, it’s important to make the healthiest choices based on the following: plant sources, extraction and processing methods, whether the oil has been hydrogenated or not, and smoke points.
-All oils are not created equal!
+All oils are not created equal – it’s important to learn about the best and the worst!

 Genetically Modified Oils